NEW: Utility company said it appears contractor struck a gas line

 Garrett confirmed that workers from Missouri Gas Energy were “on the scene” before the explosion.

 Residents who live near JJ’s said they reported smelling gas to the utility company about an hour before the explosion, according to CNN affiliate KCTV.

 The explosion shook doors and windows at nearby businesses and homes, the station reported.

 James, who came to the scene from his office, said his primary focus was the victims.

 “That’s the main concern, making sure they come out OK,” he said.

 Garrett said gas lines have been shut off.

-CNN's Carma Hassan and Cristy Lenz contributed to this report.
+CNN’s Carma Hassan, Mariano Castillo and Ben Brumfield contributed to this report.